sudoyashi/python_progress/README.md

 # python_progress
-Following exercises from "Learn Python the Hard Way"
+Following exercises from "Learn Python the Hard Way" by Zed Shaw

 ## Self Reminders on git commands